freeCodeCamp/freeCodeCamp/guide/english/react/components/index.md

 ### Pure Components

-Theses components are a new feature added in React 16 and can be used to declare stateless non-functional components.
+This type of component was added in React 16 and can be used to declare stateless non-functional components.
-These components work like normal statefull component(classbased component) but with should component update hook pre defined.
+These components work like normal stateful components (class-based component) but with `shouldComponentUpdate()` pre-defined.
-They are the fastet of the components and can make the render cycle much more cleaner and leaner.
+They are the fastest components and make the render cycle much cleaner and leaner.

 ```jsx
 class Cat extends React.PureComponent {